mitre/test-harness-interface/PopHealth Record Match Interface.md

 1. This document assumes FHIR Specification [DSTU2](http://hl7.org/fhir/timelines.html), which is the current officially released version at the time of writing.

 ### Technical Approach
 popHealth will use a FHIR message to initiate a matching operation.
 The record-match message contains information that allows the record matching system to make a RESTful FHIR Search call to retrieve the data that is to be processed.
-When the record matching system completes its processing, it sends a FHIR message containing the match results back to popHealth.
+On receipt of the record-match request, the record matching system should respond with a message that indicates whether it accepts or rejects the message.
+If the request is rejected, an error code that indicates the reason should be provided.
+When the record matching system accepts a record-match request and finishes processing it, the record matching system sends a FHIR message containing the match results back to popHealth.
+Pophealth, in turn can make the results available to the popHealth user who had requested the operation.
 These high level steps can be depicted as:

 ```mermaid